johnoyo/Humble2/README.md

 - Clone the repo recursively: ```git clone --recursive https://github.com/johnoyo/Humble2.git```
     - If the repo was not cloned recursively, call this to initialize the submodules: ```git submodule update --init```
 - Run the GenerateProjectsVC20XX.bat file.
-    - There are two default batch files, one for Visual Studio 2019 and one for 2022.
+    - There are three default batch files, one for Visual Studio 2019, one for 2022 and one for 2026.
 - Open the generated Visual Studio solution.

 - NOTE: You need to have installed the [VulkanSDK](https://vulkan.lunarg.com/sdk/home) with the optional debug libraries.